This post may contain affiliate links.

 I literally covered our house in God’s truth.
 No room, cupboard, window, or door was left bare.
 Every room now declared, “This house and those who dwell here belong to God!
 We put our trust in God’s word.”

 And you know what?
 It worked.
 The peace of God slowly settled within my spirit as I continued reading His promises day after day.

 When you’re going through a hard time, I encourage you to write down God’s truths, read them regularly, and declare them over your life.If you need a place to start, download the list of the Bible verses I taped up around my house here.
 Or get my Hope for Wait prayer journal for a 36-day guide through praying God’s promises during hard seasons.

-To read more posts about encouragement for hard times:
+To read more posts about getting through the struggles of life:

 6 Bible Verses For Strength When Life Is Hard